jkrems/jkrems.github.io/about.md

     by monitoring industry trends,
     taking part in web standards discussions,
     and leading a team of three core platform developers.
-* **Owner of distributed tracing**
+* **Owner of application logging**
-  - Reduced debugging times in a distributed system of hundreds of services by establishing application event schemas and best practices.
-  - Ensured widespread adoption through documentation, training, and by working with multiple service- and platform teams, actively writing low-level instrumentation code for Node.js, Java, and Ruby.
+  - Reduced debugging times in a distributed system of hundreds of services by establishing common logging practices and working with different teams on implementation across stacks, actively writing low-level instrumentation code for Node.js, Java, and Ruby.
 * **Maintainer of open source process**
-  - Encouraged the participation of engineers in the open source community by owning Groupon's internal open source documentation and processes as well as its public Github organization.
-  - Reviewed projects and code before public release, guided engineers through safe and efficient use of open source technologies, and helped integrate open source practices into everyday work.
+  - Encouraged participation in the open source community by reviewing projects and code before public release, guiding engineers through safe and efficient use of OSS, and integrating open source practices into everyday work.
 * **Lead Developer**
-  - Supported the evaluation of a new business line by closely working with a small team to create a proof of concept and quickly adjusting it based on product iterations and customer feedback.
+  - Supported the evaluation of a new business opportunity by creating a proof of concept and quickly iterating based on changing requirements.
   - Streamlined the localization process of ~100 services by designing and leading the implementation of a central localization system and helping resolve scaling issues in both process and systems.